- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 Wood engravings also continued to be used in books—now increasingly so.
 Some of the best known are probably Sir John Tenniel‘s illustrations for Alice in Wonderland (1865).
 Tenniel’s drawings were engraved by the major commercial studio of the Dalziel Brothers—one of whom, Gilbert, bought the comic magazine Judy in 1872 and owned its massively successful 1884 spin-off, Ally Sloper’s Half Holiday.
 (11)

 Gustave Doré and his engravers, in the 1860s and 70s, provided the Bible, Dante’s Inferno, Don Quixote and many other books with highly sophisticated wood engravings.
+Notably these made extensive use of both black-line and white-line techniques.
 Dore’s name appears by convention in the bottom left hand corner of his illustrations, and the block-maker’s at bottom right.

 The increasing level of detail possible in wood engraving made mass colour printing from wood blocks more feasible.
 From the late 1830s, George Baxter led the way in this.
-His prints, and those of his many imitators, were based on black or grey images printed by an intaglio metal plate.
-Colours were then printed onto the key image, solely or mainly with wood-engraved blocks.
+His prints, and those of his many imitators, were based on an underlying black or grey image printed by an intaglio metal plate.
+Colours were then printed onto the key image, solely or mainly from wood-engraved blocks.

 I shall return to these key developments in colour printing in a future post.